behob/tia/docs/accessibility-review.md

 Use an empty alternative for decorative images and concise, content-specific text for informative or linked images.
 Prefer data-driven alternatives so repeated card and gallery components remain consistent.

-Resolved locally on 23 September: decorative homepage shapes, icons, duplicate portraits and unverified template logos now use empty alternatives.
+Resolved and production-verified on 23 September: decorative homepage shapes, icons, duplicate portraits and unverified template logos use empty alternatives.
 Project, article, about and linked gallery imagery has content-specific text.
 Shared sponsor data no longer fabricates numbered names.
-The structural audit now rejects the original generic homepage values and passes all 95 generated routes; deployment verification remains part of the next release check.
+Production contains none of the original generic homepage alternatives.
+The structural audit rejects those values and passes all 95 generated routes.

 ## Follow-up verification